Percentage of Rain on Weather Apps: A Meteorologist Explains

 PoP = C x A.

-For a more visual explanation, watch the video below by SciShow.
+For a more visual explanation, watch this video by SciShow.

 What Does a 30% Chance of Rain Mean?